 Prefers full sun to partial shade, moderate watering, and well-drained soil with a loamy or sandy texture.

-Traditional healers across cultures have turned to wild lettuce for centuries, valuing its gentle calming properties.
-The plant built its reputation through consistent, practical results in everyday wellness applications.
+Traditional healers across cultures have turned to wild lettuce for centuries.
+The plant earned its place in folk medicine through consistent, practical results in everyday wellness applications.

 Traditional uses include: